 The Main Window function in the Console ControllerTM drawer must be displayed (See Section A-2).
 Select any memory number (MEM-1, MEM-2 ...
-MEM-8, etc.)(see section A-3 and Note 2 above regarding capture memory levels); however, for this example use MEM-1.
-Next, select the desired stops/drawknobs you want General Piston 1 to remember.
-Once the stops/drawknobs are drawn, press and hold the SET piston, the press and release General Piston 1.
+MEM-16, etc.)(see section A-3 and Note 2 above regarding capture memory levels); however, for this example use MEM-1.
+Next, select the desired stops you want General Piston 1 to remember.
+Once the stops are selected, press and hold the SET piston, the press and release General Piston 1.
 Finally, release the SET piston.
-General Piston 1 will now store in memory the stops/drawknobs you selected.
+General Piston 1 will now store in memory the stops you selected.